-The recreational bathing programme for 2019 - 2020 commenced 2 December 2019 and ended 23 March 2020 (extended due to the drought conditions).
-The programme included sampling at 46 coastal and 13 freshwater sites.
+The recreational bathing programme for 2020-2021 will commence 7 December 2020 and end 8 March 2021.
+The programme includes sampling at 43 coastal and 17 freshwater sites.

-Results were published weekly on the LAWA website
+Results will be published weekly on the LAWA website

 The weekly results are available during the monitoring season on the LAWA website